andres1138/rock_paper_scissors_ai/README.md

 An advanced Rock Paper Scissors AI that learns your patterns and predicts your moves.

+## KEEP IN MIND
+> This is not a get rich quick method, although I wish it was.
+That was the whole reason why I started this project.
+The results have impressed me, more often than not I have won and won big at times.
+This is not bullet proof.
+Whatever stake has got is a beast and will evolve and adapt quickly.
+Once it does, this AI will do the same.
+That is when you will win, you will lose once stake's AI adapts.
+It is a cat and mouse type thing.
+Bet when you are the cat, use gold coins when you are the mouse.

 ## 🎯 Features

 - **Fast Pattern Recognition** - Detects sequences in just 5-10 rounds